maptimeLA/craftmap_adventure/intro/workshop.md

 6. Remove the fabric from the hoop and flip it over.
 Put the fabric back in the hoop so the tracing is now on the top.

 7. Outline and decorate your state with your choice of embroidery stitches.
+Embroidery floss comes as 6 strands twisted together.
+It is typically separated into 2 sets of 3 strands, or 3 sets of 2 strands.

 ### Resources